LB-developer/LB-developer/backup_README.md

 # Hi there!
 I'm Logan 👋

 🌍 **Full Stack Software Developer** based in Auckland, New Zealand.
-🔧 I’m passionate about **problem-solving** and always working to deepen my understanding of software development.

 ### What I’m focused on right now:
 - **Go (Golang)** 🚀